Fine-grained List-wise Alignment for Generative Medication Recommendation: Method: FLAME

 We adopt a cascaded framework to generate an accurate and safe medication set $\mathcal{M}_v$ for a patient’s $v$-th visit.
 The process consists of two stages: drug-level filtering and list-level refinement.
 The former is implemented via a binary classification model, and the latter through a policy fine-tuned with step-wise GRPO, as illustrated in Fig.~\ref{fig:listwise_decision}.

-\textbf{Drug-level Classifier ($\pi_{\text{cls}}$).} We implement $\pi_{\text{cls}}$ as an LLM-based binary classifier that evaluates the relevance of each candidate drug $m \in \mathcal{M}_c$ given the patient input $x$.
+\textbf{Drug-level Classifier ($\pi_{\text{cls}}$).} We implement $\pi_{\text{cls}}$ as an LLM-based binary classifier, obtained by SFT the Llama3.1-Aloe-Beta-8B~\cite{gururajan2024aloe} base model, that evaluates the relevance of each candidate drug $m \in \mathcal{M}_c$ given the patient input $x$.
 The model returns a \texttt{Yes}/\texttt{No} decision, producing a personalized subset:

 This step establishes personalized relevance by filtering drugs based on individual compatibility prior to joint reasoning.

 \textbf{List-wise Policy ($\pi_{\text{list}}$).} To support global optimization, we introduce a list-wise policy $\pi_{\text{list}}$ that performs instruction-conditioned edits over $\mathcal{M}_p$.
 Given patient input $x$, a medication list $\mathcal{M}$, and an instruction (\texttt{Add Drug} or \texttt{Remove Drug}), the model predicts a modification set: